ramaditya524/PyBer_Analysis/README.md

 As part of PyBer, one of the projects that we have been working on is to tell a visual story from the data available.
 The objective is to make it easier for the end-user by presenting complex finding in an engaging way.
 This can help project planning, and help drive business decisions.

 ## Results
+The results from the analysis had a few major highlights as below along with the overall summary of Pyber total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.

+### Highlights

 As we can see from the summary below:
 * Drivers exceed rides in urban cities
 * Average fare is highest is rural cities($34) and almost $10 lower in urban cities
 * Average fare per driver is highest in rural cities($55) and is drastically lower in urban cities($16)

+### Summary table

 ![Analysis_graphs](analysis/dataframe.PNG)